 Dr. Lake was a member of the Ridgetown Library Board and the Ridgetown High School Board, serving as Chairman at times.
 Dr. Lake enjoyed playing golf and he was a founding member of the Ridgetown Golf Club.
 He served as President of the Ridgetown Golf Club in 1923, 1924, 1945-1946 and in 1947.
 He belonged to the Howard Lodge A.F. & A.M. #391.

 Dr. Lake died at Harper Hospital in Detroit, Michigan on the 5th of September, 1947.
 His wife Alice died at the Public General Hospital on the 7th of January, 1967.
-They are buried at Greenwood Cemetery in Ridgetown.
+Dr. and Mrs. McVean are buried at Greenwood Cemetery in Ridgetown.

 His son, Sub-Lieutenant Charles Osgood Lake died in 1997 and he was buried at Ridgetown.
 His son, Dr. James Douglas Lake graduated M.D. from the University of Western Ontario in July of 1943.
 He practiced in Ridgetown from 1947 to 1948 before moving to the United States to practice medicine.
 He died in Atlanta, Georgia on the 20th of February, 1989.
 Mrs. Alice Lake’s sister Dr. Sarah McVean, became a doctor in 1908 and she practiced in Dresden.
 His brother Dr. Charles Ross Lake became a dentist.

-*His father Dr. Charles Bailey Lake and his sister-in-law Dr. Sarah Georgiana McVean are also featured on the Chatham-Kent Physician Tribute website.
+*His father Dr. Charles Bailey Lake and his son Dr. James Douglas Lake also appear on the Chatham-Kent Physician Tribute website.
+His sister-in-law Dr. Sarah Georgiana McVean is also featured on the Chatham-Kent Physician Tribute website.

 **His son Charles Osgood Lake served with the R.C.N.V.R. during WWII and he is featured on the Gathering Our Heroes website.